NUKIB/misp/README.md

 ### Usage in air-gapped environment

 MISP by default does not require access to Internet.
 So it is possible to use MISP in air-gapped environment or an environment with blocked outgoing connections.
-Easies way how to do that is export container images to compressed tar and transfer them to air-gapped system.
+Check [AIR-GAP.md](AIR-GAP.md) for more information.

 ### Image building